PeterKamphuis/deblend_sofia_detections/docs/source/index.rst

-Welcome to TRM_errors' documentation!
+Welcome to 'deblend-sofia-detections' documentation!
 =================================
-**TRM_errors** is a python implementation of the various methods to construct legit errors for tilted ring models.
+**deblend-sofia-detections** is a python package implementation and enhanced version of the watershed methods published in https://ui.adsabs.harvard.edu/abs/2025ApJ...980..157H/abstract

+This started as an adapted copy of the accompanying ipython notebook of that paper and evolved from there and as such Qifeng Huang deserves credit for the original implementation.

 Contents
 --------